deepaklearner/sample_cypher/chng_2.md

 // If the User node is not found, log the missing manager WITH row, dept, usr
 WHERE usr IS NULL
-RETURN 'Manager not found in Neo4j: ' + row.current_manager AS MissingManager
+WITH 'Manager not found in Neo4j: ' + row.current_manager AS MissingManager

-RETURN COUNT(*)
+RETURN COUNT(*), COLLECT(MissingManager) AS MissingManagers
 """

 # Sample data to pass as parameters